Today we are sharing our Exemplar Education review, based on our first three months using the online tutoring platform.

 - Cons: It’s a teenager, on a laptop, connected to the Internet.
 They’re easily distracted…

-As explained earlier in my review, Exemplar is a content library that you buy upfront.
-Therefore you can stop using Exemplar at any point – but if you have taken out a finance agreement to pay for Exemplar then you will need to continue making payments until the loan has been repaid.
+As explained earlier in my review, Exemplar is a content library that you buy upfront, usually funded by a loan.
+So yes, you can stop using Exemplar at any point – but if you have taken out a finance agreement to pay for the content, then you will need to continue making payments until the loan has been repaid.
 If you paid upfront, you will not usually be entitled to a refund.

 The exception is the GCSE revision package, which can be paid on a monthly subscription of just £45, and after 12 months you can continue to access the platform without any additional payment.
 If you wish to cancel before the subscription term ends, then you simply need to cancel the account from within your Exemplar dashboard.